Our staff will respond to your query promptly and provide detailed information to your questions.

 This afternoon, get ready for some fun during your King Crab Safari.
 The Arctic King Crab is a sought after delicacy and you will learn how to catch, prepare and eat them.
 Your guide takes you out by RIB boat and you can lend a hand pulling in some netted crabs.
 Enjoy the day's catch for lunch seated in a small local sea shack by the fjord.

-After breakfast, group transfer to the airport and return to Oslo.
+After breakfast, transfer to airport for departure.

 Dates & Prices

 Prices listed are per person sharing twin/double rooms.
 Singles can share with another fellow traveller of the same gender (if available), or pay a single supplement.

 2019 Early indicative date and price.
 Please waitlist with us to secure your spot.

 6 Jun 2018

 Although we have an emphasis on photography, all levels of photographic ability are catered for, and our itinerary is also of interest to non-photographers, including partners.
 All of the activities and sights are incredible in their own right.